- Some Windows 10 users reported receiving error code 66a when shutting down or booting the OS.

 - Run the system restore in safe mode

 - Perform a clean boot

-Solution 2: Run SFC scan
+1. Run a SFC scan

-- Now, type the sfc /scannow command.
+- Now, type the following command:

 - Wait for the scanning process to complete and then restart your computer.

 Software leftovers, missing DLLs, and invalid Windows registry keys can also cause Windows update error code 66a problem.